Engage leadership of Parliament or forget new C.I – Speaker to EC

 Speaker of Parliament Alban Bagbin has vowed to stop the laying of a new constitutional instrument (CI) if the Electoral Commission fails to seek audience with the leadership of parliament.

-The commission has announced the new C.I which seeks to make the Ghana Card the only proof of nationality for its impending limited registration exercise which will soon be presented to parliament.
+The commission has announced the new C.I which seeks to make Ghana Card the only proof of nationality for its impending limited registration exercise will soon be presented to parliament.

 Minority leader Haruna Iddrisu during the presentation of the business statement called for both the NIA and the EC to be summoned over the development.